Allett Cartridges- 6 vs 10 Bladed Cutting Cylinders For The Homeowner

 Differences Between 6 vs 10 Bladed Cutting Cylinders?

-5 to 6 bladed cylinders are what is most commonly found on cylinder mowers and are designed for general mowing between 20mm and 30mm.
+5 to 6 bladed cylinders are what is most commonly found on cylinder mowers and they are designed for general mowing between 20mm and 30mm.
 The number of blades on the cylinder along with the diameter of the cylinder greatly affect the overall mowing height possible.
 The more separated the blades are, the better a cylinder will mow taller grass.
 However, the more blades present the more the mower loses the ability to mow taller grass, because there is less space between individual blades.
 So for those who mow their lawn more frequently, and prefer low cut finishes below 20mm, a 10 bladed cylinder would be ideal.
 So let’s take a closer look at our 6 and 10 bladed cutting cylinders from Allett.

 See our video on lawn striping here.
 This is the kind of lawn that you would be using a 10 blade on https://www.instagram.com/mow.reel.low/?hl=en For more information on which cylinder or even which of our range of mowers would be perfect for your requirements, contact out team of specialists at Allett.